11 Band Merch Ideas Proven To Boost Sales, Fan Loyalty, and Excitement

 This is probably the most functional promotional product of this band merch ideas list.
 They have a funny name but serve an important purpose.

 They are really good at keeping your beer cold.
 I mean it seems like they do.
 Don’t they?
 Someone should Google that.

 According to science, their superpower of keeping the cold inside works by preventing the condensation from forming on the outside.
 Plus, it has the added advantage of preventing a cold, wet hand feeling.
 No one wants that.

 It’s enough to make you wonder: why aren’t koozies everywhere all the time?

 Every can of beer deserves a koozie!
 Sodas too… I guess.

 Along with pins, stickers, and guitar picks, koozies are in the less-than-a-dollar price range, and so perfect for giveaways as well as sales.
 And they have the added benefit of being a walking advertisement.
 As your fan takes a drink, instead of being a beer commercial, it becomes an ad for your band.

-This item is targeted to the younger crowd, but posters are such a classic I had to include them.
-Plus, there’s plenty of grownups who are collectors.
+This item is targeted at the younger crowd, but posters are such a classic I had to include them.
+Plus, there are plenty of grownups who are collectors.

 Every music fan out there grew up surrounding themselves with posters of their favorite bands.
 When I was a kid, I had this huge Iron Maiden poster on my door that was supposed to scare my parents away.
 It didn’t work.